alexanderwiegel/magpie_uni/README.md

 3. Download MySQL workbench from https://dev.mysql.com/downloads/workbench/

-4. In MySQL workbench, run the database script db_schema.sql
+4. In MySQL workbench, run the database script Magpie.sql

 5. Inside backend/sql.js in line 8 change the “password” and set it to your MySQL password which is the same as your workbench password (by default its “root”)